SAP Articles

 Transition to SAP S4HANA_001

-Moving to S/4HANA with a clean core strategy is more than just a system upgrade—it’s a chance to rethink how your ERP supports the business.
+Moving to S/4HANA with the SAP clean core strategy is more than just a system upgrade, it’s a chance to rethink how your ERP supports the business.
 But it also forces tough decisions.
 What do you keep?
 What do you let go?
 And how much complexity is worth rebuilding?

 1. System Conversion (Brownfield)